Stories

 Rewriting Climate Journalism: Bridging the Gap Between Science and Audiences

 As climate change intensifies, how can journalists make audiences care?
 At the 2024 iMEdD International Journalism Forum, experts discussed how climate journalism can overcome public apathy by bridging the gap between scientific data and audience engagement.
-Niel Mahto, a student at Johns Hopkins University reports for the Forum’s Pop-Up Newsroom.
+Neil Mahto, a student at Johns Hopkins University reports for the Forum’s Pop-Up Newsroom.

 Climate change is perhaps humanity’s most looming threat and has yet to become the biggest story of news outlets in 2024.
 The issue has become so peddled by pundits that to many viewers the discussion is trite.
 On the second day of iMEdD’s International Journalism Forum 2024, journalists Ingrid Gercama, Joi Lee, and Kiyo Dörrer shared their thoughts at the panel, “Climate Journalism: Bridging the gap between science and audience” which was moderated by Vera Penêda, Director of Programs and Impact at the European Journalism Centre.
 The panelists discussed how and why news avoidance has led to general apathy about the destructive power of climate change.
 They also shared new ways, from novel journalistic delivery to a change of tone, to cut through news avoidance and get audiences to engage with their climate content.